 Rome is a vast and sprawling city with a large city centre.

-I call ‘Rome city centre’ the whole area comprised between the Colosseum, The Tiber, Villa Borghese and Porta Pia.
+For this overview of where to stay in Rome with kids, I call ‘Rome city center’ the whole area comprised between the Colosseum, The Tiber, Villa Borghese and Porta Pia.

 This is the large area where most tourist attractions are and what most people and establishments would define as ‘central’.

 Staying in this area puts you right in the heart of Rome and in a stellar location for sightseeing and exploring on foot.